Boy, 16, charged in mass shooting outside Juarez high school that killed 2 teens, wounded 2 others

 Some of them led a vigil and march around the neighborhood to decry gun violence.
 And residents signed up for shifts to hand out hot chocolate and snacks to students outside the school as a memorial grew for Billegas and Perez.

-Chicago Public Schools CEO Pedro Martinez, a Juarez alum, reflected Friday on the “large tragedy” and said the district is taking steps to bolster security.
+Chicago Public Schools CEO Pedro Martinez, a Juarez alumnus, reflected on the “large tragedy” at his alma mater.

-“Bringing this closure is very important towards restoring the calm and safety that all of our school communities need and deserve,” he said at the news conference.
-“It has been all hands on deck within Chicago Public Schools in ensuring that we are working towards ... safety both inside and outside of our schools.”
+“Bringing this closure is very important toward restoring the calm and safety that all of our school communities need and deserve,” Martinez said at the news conference.

+Martinez noted that Juarez has been deemed “a high priority” in terms of security, along with Michele Clark Academic Prep Magnet High School in South Austin, where three teenagers were shot near the campus in August.

+Juarez voted out school resources officers in 2020, becoming the second school in the district to do so.
+But Martinez said CPS continues to work in tandem with Chicago police, which patrols near schools during dismissal and watches for “suspicious activity” throughout the day.